Back to home

 Other·

-Officers from Police Training Group and UIT finish specialised course on snow science, avalanche rescue, and
+Officers from Police Training Group and Technical Intervention Unit finish course on mountain navigation, avalanche response, and rescue techniques.

 Synthesized from: